Sad Commentary: Lack of Courtesy and Civility Online

-The fact you are reading my Blog shows you care about E-mail Etiquette and Netiquette and have an interest in “communicating with knowledge, understanding and courtesy.”
-That’s my tagline — but maybe I should add a another word.
+Your reading my Blog shows you care about Email Etiquette and Netiquette and are interested in “communicating with knowledge, understanding and courtesy.”
+That’s my tagline — but maybe I should add another word.
 Civility.

 Not a lot of that online lately, is there?

-Today, I’m going to provide a window into what it is like running an e-mail etiquette website.
-I know it’s not just my website where this happens so I guess I’m using it as a metaphor of what communicating online may be degrading to.
+Today, I will provide a window into what it is like running an email etiquette website.
+I know it’s not just my website where this happens, so I guess I’m using it as a metaphor for what communicating online is degrading to.

-Although the interest level in regard to E-mail Etiquette has become more mainstream, there still seems to be an overall lack of courtesy from many who e-mail me.
-Earlier this week, after reading the latest site “request”, it dawned on me.
-Some believe that I am a public servant here to cater to any e-mailer’s demands.
-(Or if they don’t like something, they have the right to send me four-letter word laden complaints.)
+Although the interest level regarding Email Etiquette has become more mainstream over time, there still seems to be an overall lack of courtesy from some who email me.
+Earlier this week, after reading the latest site “request,” it dawned on me.

-After all those thoughts run through my head, they are followed by “they must not be a happy person”.
-Why else would they communicate in that manner with someone they don’t know or have had any previous personal contact with?
+After all those thoughts run through my head, my next idea is they must not be happy.
+Why else would they communicate rudely and demandingly with someone they don’t know or have had any previous personal contact with?

-But it’s not just my websites is it?
-We see this type of “communication” across the web.
-In comment sections and on social media.
-In some cases it is actually cringe-worthy.
+But it’s not just my websites.
+We see this type of “communication” across the Web, in comment sections, and on social media.
+In some cases, the commentary is cringe-worthy.

 It’s Easy to be Nice

-They just seem to care about the questions they have and want answers.
-I actually get e-mails telling me to write about a subject and then when I do to e-mail it to them.
+I get emails telling me to write about a subject.
 That has happened a bunch of times.
-No please, can you, if you don’t mind.
+No please, can you, if you don’t mind?
 Just do it.

-I do not take it personally — no matter how personal the Sender may try to make it.
+The thing is, it’s just as easy to be friendly as it is to be rude.
+But I do not take it personally — no matter how personal the sender may try to make it.

-I get a bunch of e-mail.
+I get a bunch of emails.
 More than most would even believe.
-Priorities dictate that my consulting clientele always come first, after that I have all my websites, and add to that I am active on community forums and groups.
+Priorities dictate that my consulting clientele always come first; after that, I have all my websites, and add to that, I am active on community forums and groups.

-My e-mail etiquette sites and time spent on forums and groups are not income producing activities.
-I look at them all as opportunities to help, to give back based on my 23 years of online experience.
-My community service efforts so to speak.
+My email etiquette sites and time spent on forums and groups are not income-producing activities.
+Instead, I look at them all as opportunities to help to give back based on my 28 years of online experience.
+My community service efforts.

 With this level of volume, guess who gets answered last?
-Yep, the you get more bees with honey thing.
+Yep, you get more bees with honey rings true here.

 So why be nasty?

-It may be the extreme weather or whatever moon phase is in effect at the time.
-But one thing is clear, too many folks forget that there are living breathing human beings on the other side of these screens.
-Or they figure since that since they are not face-to-face, not only are they bolder, the formalities of being nice and courteous do not matter.
+It may be the extreme weather or whatever moon phase is in effect.
+But one thing is clear: too many folks forget that living, breathing human beings are on the other side of these screens.
+Or they figure that since they are not face-to-face, not only are they bolder, the formalities of being pleasant and courteous do not matter.

 Well, they do matter.

-Truth be told if face-to-face with me, the majority of these e-mailers would probably choose their words more carefully.
-I guess what these terse and demanding folks do not realize is that those of us with free sites who answer e-mails personally, and offer what information we can to help, are not obligated in any way to do so.
+If face-to-face with me, most of these emailers would probably choose their words more carefully.
+However, I guess what these terse and demanding folks do not realize is that those of us with free sites which answer emails personally, and offer what information we can to help, are not obligated in any way to do so.

 If you want to be nasty — that reflects on you — not me.

-Let me also note that I don’t think all these type of e-mails are meant to be as terse and demanding as they are perceived.
-Best case scenario, these are folks that just don’t know better.
-Worst case, they just don’t care.
+Let me also note that I don’t think all these emails are meant to be as terse and demanding as they are perceived.
+In the best-case scenario, these folks don’t know better.

 The same approach is used on forums and groups with keyboard warriors who take no time or thought to include just a tad of courtesy.

-What always makes my day are the great e-mails and forum responses I receive from thoughtful, courteous and caring folks.
-Their words far outweigh the nasty-grams.
-If anything those folks keep me plugging away, which even after almost two decades, I still enjoy doing.
+What always makes my day are the great emails and forum responses I receive from thoughtful, courteous, and caring folks.
+Their words far outweigh the nasty grams.

 Onward and Upward!

-For Nasty-gram Senders: If you care about how you are perceived — just take your time, add a little courtesy and avoid incivility.
+For Nasty-gram Senders: If you care about how you are perceived — take your time, add a little courtesy, and avoid incivility.
 That’s how educated adults communicate.
-Then, spend some time on this site and read an learn.
+Then, spend some time on this site and read and learn.

 For Nasty-gram Recipients: It isn’t you; it’s them.
-Choose to not respond in the same manner.
+Choose not to respond in the same manner.
 Don’t tit for tat.
 Be the adult in the room.
-Send folks who would benefit to this site.
+Send folks to this site who would benefit from this information.

-If we all work together to educate on how to communicate online with others, those nasty folks will learn and be better for it.
+If we all work together to educate others on how to communicate online, those nasty folks will learn and be better for it.